For Skeptics Only

 EFT for Eliminating Hiccups Changes a Skeptic’s Mind

-In one of the EFT videos, a skeptical young woman says, “I guess I’d have to know that it works on something for me to believe it.”
+In one of Gary Craig’s EFT videos, a skeptical young woman says, “I guess I’d have to know that it works on something for me to believe it.”
 To me that’s healthy skepticism.
 She’s willing to discover for herself (and she positively does).
 What I find surprising about some skeptics is that they laugh off or dismiss the whole idea of EFT without ever lifting a finger.
 They’re glued to their beliefs about what’s possible and impossible.
 We all play through life within the boundaries of our own beliefs.
 The game is to gain more empowering beliefs and ditch the limiting ones.
 How grand do you want to make your life?

 Gary Craig must have realized that there would be a lot of skeptics about EFT.
-He’s built a Website full of hundreds of case stories on the various ways to use EFT for emotional and physical issues.
+He built a Website full of hundreds of case stories on the various ways to use EFT for emotional and physical issues.
 The people submitting the stories of their experiences with EFT come from both professional healthcare and lay people.
 It’s hard for skeptics to dispute the plethora of information from so many different sources.

 Will EFT work for you?
 Who knows.
 Are you willing to try it?
 Suspend your disbelief and explore for yourself.
 There’s nothing wrong with doubting something.
 Just don’t be the skeptic who coughs up intellectual arguments.
 Come from your own personal experiences tapping away with EFT.